نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-The September 11 attacks led to the perception of Muslims in the Americas as foreign carriers of Eastern religion and a threat to Christian culture.
-This Islamophobic sentiment extended to policies like barring Muslims from entering the United States.
-Simultaneously, many Muslims in the East regard the Muslim identity in the Americas as being outside mainstream Islamic thought.
-This study aims to challenge these views and address the ambiguity surrounding the American and Islamic identities of Muslims in the Americas.
+Purpose: The September 11 attacks contributed to the perception of Muslims in the Americas as foreign adherents of Eastern religions and as a threat to Christian culture.
+This Islamophobic sentiment has led to policies that bar Muslims from entering the United States.
+At the same time, many Muslims in the East perceive the Muslim identity in the Americas as being outside of mainstream Islamic thought.
+This study aims to challenge these perspectives and clarify the complexities surrounding the American and Islamic identities of Muslims in the Americas.

-This research employs a descriptive-analytical method grounded in identity theories and historical analyses.
+Methodology: This research employs a descriptive-analytical method grounded in identity theories and historical analyses.
 It is classified as a scientific study of the history of Muslim civilization in the Americas.
-The study focuses on Muslims rather than Islam as a religion, thus excluding topics of belief or religious rituals.
+The study emphasizes Muslims as a cultural group rather than Islam as a religion, thereby excluding topics related to beliefs or religious rituals.

 کلیدواژهها [English]